slinderman/pyglm/README.md

+## NOTE: This is an old version of the code

 First, you need to install a few dependencies:
 1. You'll need PyPolyaGamma to be in your Python path.
 You can get it here:
 `git clone --recursive git@github.com:slinderman/pypolyagamma.git`